Nynros/InternetSecurity/README.txt

 ------------------------------
 Choose Speedtest by Ookla (https://www.speedtest.net/) Choose SpeedOfMe (https://speedof.me/)
-Run both Speedtests and compare the results
-Ping time should be under 50 milliseconds (ms) Download-/Uploadrate should be over 80% of your payed internet connection Otherwise update your router and windows pc to the latest level
+Run both Speedtests sequentially and compare the results Ping time should be under 50 milliseconds (ms) Download-/Uploadrate should be over 80% of your payed internet connection Otherwise update your router and windows pc to the latest level